freddi301/react-essentials/ui-kit/README.md

 Content is organized by spacing (it can be strenghtened with background color + borders) Importance is expressend with font weight + size and color

+# Other notes

+- number in tables must be aligned right